VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/getting-started/welcome.md

 # Welcome to nbutils

-Welcome to nbutils - The Swiss Army Knife for Jupyter Notebooks.
+Welcome to nbctl - The Swiss Army Knife for Jupyter Notebooks.

 ## What is nbutils?

-nbutils is a command-line toolkit that solves common problems when working with Jupyter notebooks.
-Whether you're a student learning Python, a researcher conducting analysis, or a data scientist building models, nbutils makes your workflow smoother.
+nbctl is a command-line toolkit that solves common problems when working with Jupyter notebooks.
+Whether you're a student learning Python, a researcher conducting analysis, or a data scientist building models, nbctl makes your workflow smoother.

 ## The Problem